 Consider Giving Yourself More Roles

-If you’re the only one managing your WordPress website, you can still create multiple roles for yourself.
-If you create a separate editor or author account, you can still manage posts and keep your admin duties separated.
+You can still create multiple roles if you’re the only one managing your WordPress website.
+For example, if you create a separate editor or author account, you can still manage posts and keep your admin duties separated.

 Various user roles also add another layer of security if one of your roles gets compromised.